LAST UPDATED: 26 March 2020

 In all my years on Carte Blanche, this is one of the worst cases of animal cruelty I've seen.”Derek Watts, Carte Blanche anchor

 This powerful story on Carte Blanche revealed the multitude of reasons why South African authorities should not agree to supply their sheep to the live export industry.
-Watch the show below or on the Carte Blanche homepage.
+You can also watch the full show on the Carte Blanche homepage.

 A watchful eye

 As with so many animal industries, the ongoing existence and profitability of the global live export trade depends on its ability to operate without scrutiny.